fortinet-fortisoar/solution-pack-fortimanager-ztp-framework/docs/example1.md

 We will manually select these devices and manually assign the ZTP Profile `Report-and-Onboard`.
 ![](./images/ex1-002.png)

-The ZTP Profile describes the steps to be used in teh `ZTP Step Map` settings.
+The ZTP Profile describes the steps to be used in the `ZTP Step Map` settings.
 ![](./images/ex1-003.png)

 ## Authorize Devices